anthol42/MLSP-final_project/deep/experiments/experiment2.md

 (See if it is the model the problem, or the task. *i.e. predicting the future*)
 4. Test on US stocks (50 biggest stocks by market cap)
    - Note: We need a 5x smaller learning rate for the model (paper) to converge
+5. Test on US50 and TW50 with another, bigger, model.
+   - Note: It over fits shit ton
+6. Try on a bigger dataset (randomly sample 10% of US stocks that existed before 2017-01-01).
+To keep the task fair, we scaled the valid and test set accordingly

 ### Task 1: Up or Down (*ud*)
 This first task aim to test if the model can understand basic patterns.
 The goal of this task is to accurately affirm